MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.43.md

 (vii) We allow the use of dogs for retrieving migratory birds.

-(viii) We allow goose, duck, merganser, and coot hunting beginning 1/2 hour before legal sunrise until 12 p.m. (noon).
+(viii) We allow goose, duck, merganser, and coot hunting beginning1/2 hour before legal sunrise until 12 p.m. (noon).

 (ix) We do not open for early teal season.